 Copyrighting has Become a Serious Issue in China

-The Chinese government has finally understood the importance of the copyright laws.
+The Chinese government has finally understood the importance of copyright laws.
 Thus, advertisers and marketers will benefit from their efforts not being so outrageously plagiarized in the future.
-This protection of the rights of the intellectual property has actually motivated local Chinese talent to emerge across the country.
+This protection of the rights of intellectual property has actually motivated local Chinese talent to emerge across the country.
 In this way, various musical bands, artists, and other related professionals are coming forward with their ideas.
 Consequently, the advertising agency is seeing a rise in not just their clients but an improvement in the quality of their advertisements as well.

 Advertising through Blogging and Bulletin Board Sites have become the Two Most Popular Online Advertising Trends.

 Blogs and BSS (Bulletin Board Sites) have become the best online advertising tools in China.
 Not only do they work effectively but they are very effective for word-of-mouth advertisements where real consumers pass on their experiences to their readers and visitors.
 This trend is really the best in times of crisis, especially when a company wants to convey to its consumers that it is recalling a certain product, or when they want to passively any rumors are spreading regarding products.

 Through this type of advertising, the consumers come to know about the latest updates on the product, any giveaways or competitions which are being offered and being held, as well as any news related to them.